NiceHash: Millions of dollars may have been stolen in bitcoin hack

-Hackers have carried out a heist on a leading digital currency platform, making off with an unspecific amount of bitcoin.
+Hackers have carried out a heist on a leading digital currency platform, making off with an unspecified amount of bitcoin.

-NiceHash, which describes itself as the largest marketplace for mining digital currencies, said Wednesday that it was suspending its operations for at least 24 hours because of a security breach.
+NiceHash, which describes itself as the largest marketplace for mining digital currencies, said late Wednesday that it was suspending its operations for at least 24 hours because of a security breach.

 The site's payment system was compromised and the contents of its bitcoin account have been stolen, it said.